david-a-wheeler/flex-perms/GUIDE.md

   substitutions.
 Before processing a regular expression, the substitutions are applied in order.
 This enables use of predefined regular expressions in larger expressions.
-* "ALL" tool.
-After trying out the rules for a tool and its "see" groups, try out rules for the pseudo ALL tool.
-Rules here are *always* tried.
-  Note that conditions in these rules will often need to use `?`, e.g., `tool_input.url?`
 * "test".
 Add self-test clauses.
 E.g., `[test.NAME.hit]` if the test data should match this rule, and `[test.NAME.miss]` if it should not.
   We want people to be able to insert spaces, newlines, etc., so we'll